Any form of registration/ notes/ reported numbers, texts, pictures and sounds that have been generated during research projects.

 - Within Life Sciences ELIXIR Norway is an additional provider of services for storing and calculation via NeLS/ StoreBioinfo.

-Research data affected by the Health Research Act, Biotechnology Law, the Filing Sytems Act, the Personal Data Act, reputed as sensitive data and requires specific handling.
-The Law requires all such data to be managed and stored in a secure and secure manner.
-Read more here.
+Research data affected by the Health Research Act, Biotechnology Law, the Personal Data Act is defined as personal or sensitive personal data and requires specific handling.
+The law requires all such data to be collected and stored in a secure manner.
+Read more about Privacy in Research here.

 NMBU use Office365/ OneDrive as a tool for collaboration with external parties.
 Office365 is only intended to be used for cooperating activity, and should NOT be used as primary storage for research data.
 This is because it has a lack of version control and because data is not stored for a sufficient time (minimum 10 years).
 External partners may have access to this tool by logging into the service.
 Read more here or contact the IT Department for more information.